PRODYNA/marcel_knowhow_frontend/README.md

    .
 ```

-Use `docker push jnicontainerregistry.azurecr.io/marcel_knowhow_frontend:latest` to push the image to the registry.
+Use `docker push jnicontainerregistry.azurecr.io/marcel_knowhow_frontend:latest` to push the image to the Azure Container Registry.